gvedant666/DatabaseBackupManager/README.md

 **DatabaseBackupManager** is a configurable command-line tool for creating and restoring database backups and storing them in various storage providers (local disk, Amazon S3, Google Cloud Storage, Azure Blob Storage).

-This README is written as a detailed report-style document: it explains architecture, configuration, usage, deployment, extension points, and maintenance notes.
-It includes an architecture diagram (Mermaid) that can be rendered on GitHub.

 ---

 ## Table of Contents